 - For shops that only do occasional clutch and break jobs, OSHA suggests that a wet wipe method is adequate.
 This involves using a spray bottle to wet parts and then a cloth to wipe them down and to remove dust.

 OSHA also recommends that mechanics assume that all brakes and clutches contain asbestos.
-It is not possible to look at a clutch assembly or the dust from clutches and brakes and know if there is asbestos in the dust.
-Making the assumption that it is there keeps workers safe.
+It is not possible to look at a clutch assembly or the dust from clutches and brakes and know if asbestos is in the dust.
+Assuming that it is there keeps workers safe.

 Car Enthusiasts and Asbestos